 This tree has some bad lights, but we were able to use the Light Keeper Pro to fix them.

-While I highly recommend the Light Keeper, if you want to do things old school and replace each burned out bulb, make the job easier for a light tester.
+While I highly recommend the Light Keeper, if you want to do things old school and replace each burned out bulb, make the job easier with a light tester.

 Add the look of candlelight to your Christmas tree with these battery-operated flameless LED candle clip lights, controlled with a remote.